 When speaking to his seven churches in Revelation (chapters 2 & 3) Christ rebukes and disciplines all but one because of their failings and Christ says this to his churches:

 “Those whom I love I rebuke and discipline.
 So be earnest and repent.” – Revelation 3:19 (NIV)

 So my point in all this is – Those who say God does not discipline his bride are ignoring passages of Scripture that show both in his previous marriage to Israel as well as his current betrothal to the Church that he in fact does discipline his bride.

 My position on wife spanking

 While I do not support all the methods prescribed by Christian Domestic Discipline (CDD) movement (a group that advocates for wife spanking and other physical discipline toward wives) I do not think wife spanking by itself is sinful.
-I believe it requires the consent of the wife though to use that type of discipline.
-I do not practice this myself and no it is not because my wife did not consent.
-I never asked to do this and I never would – this is my preference.
+I do not practice this myself at this time with my wife.
 But I do know some godly Christian couples that use this in their marriage with the wife’s consent.
 I have written an entire article on this subject that you can read “Does the Bible allow a husband to spank his wife?”